markekraus/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 `$SslPolicyErrors` will be `None` if the Certificate has not failed any of the normal checks that would be performed.

 ### Example 5: Custom CertificateValidationScript (Restrictive)
-The following example shows how to use `-CertificateValidationScript` with a custom script to allow any valid certificate that also has the Certificate Thumbprint of `934367bf1c97033f877db0f15cb1b586957d313` while all other certificates will be denied.
-The certificate must have a matching thumbprint and be valid for the normal checks done on certificates.
-If the certificate is not valid or does not have the correct thumbprint, it will be denied.
+The following example shows how to use `-CertificateValidationScript` with a custom script to allow any valid Certificate that also has the Certificate Thumbprint of `934367bf1c97033f877db0f15cb1b586957d313` while all other Certificates will be denied.
+The Certificate must have a matching thumbprint and be valid for the normal checks done on Certificates.
+If the Certificate is not valid or does not have the correct thumbprint, it will be denied.

 ```powershell
 $Script = @{